szabgab/codeandtalk.com/README.md

 * The best would be to have well defined URLs.
 Some conferences have subdomains per year: http://2017.someevent.com/ Other have them in subdirectory: http://someevent.com/2017/  Both are good.
 The best if the main page only redirects to the current event or holds some content, but each event has its own subsite.
-Make sure every page of the earlier events have a prominent link at the top linking to the home page of the conference (which can then redirect to the current or upcoming event).
+Make sure every page of the earlier events has a prominent link at the top linking to the home page of the conference (which can then redirect to the current or upcoming event).

 * On the speaker page include the Twitter and GitHub IDs of each speaker.